What Is Keto Diet?

 There is plenty of research and user testimonials that prove that Keto diet can indeed aid weight loss.

-When you go on a keto diet you have to drastically cut down your carbohydrate intake.
-Switching carbs for fiber-rich vegetables and quality protein will leave you feeling fuller for longer.
+When you go on a keto diet, you have to cut down your carbohydrate intake drastically.
+Switching carbs for fibre-rich vegetables and quality protein will leave you feeling fuller for longer.

 Feeling full will help you manage your calorie intake hence stop you from gaining weight.